NickelMedia/Imposium-JS-SDK/README.md

 The parameters are as follows:

-_Note_: inventory contains the relevant assets needed to render an experience.

 * storyId - a valid Imposium storyId **(required)**
 * inventory - `{text:string, image:file, callback_url:string}` **(required)**
 * render - boolean, tell the API to start rendering immediately **(required)**
 * onSuccess(data) - callback function **(required)**
 * onError(err) - callback function (handle errors creating the experience) **(optional)**

+_Note_: The content of inventory depends on the story you're attempting to reference.

 ### Receiving scene data and listening to events

-Experiences are identified by the id returned in the onSuccess callback in passed to createExperience (see below).
-You'll need this id to fetch videos and stream messages related to processing.
+New experiences are identified by the id returned in the onSuccess callback passed to createExperience (shown below).
+You'll need this id to fetch the render and stream messages related to processing.

 The following example demonstrates how to set up the full flow (without listening for processing events):